Super Bowl

-Of the NFL's current 32 teams, 20 (11 NFC, 9 AFC) have won a Super Bowl and 15 (8 AFC, 7 NFC) hold multiple titles.
-The AFC's Pittsburgh Steelers and New England Patriots have the most Super Bowl titles at six each; the Patriots also have the most appearances at 11.
-Among NFC franchises, the Dallas Cowboys and San Francisco 49ers have the most titles with five each and the Cowboys have the most appearances with eight.
-The Patriots and the Denver Broncos of the AFC hold the record for the most defeats in the Super Bowl, with five each.
+Among the NFL's current 32 teams, 20 (11 NFC, 9 AFC) have won a Super Bowl and 16 (8 AFC, 8 NFC) hold multiple titles.
+The AFC's Pittsburgh Steelers and New England Patriots have the most Super Bowl titles at six each.
+The Patriots also have the most Super Bowl appearances at 11.
+The Patriots and the Denver Broncos of the AFC hold the record for the most defeats in the Super Bowl at five each.
 The Baltimore Ravens of the AFC and the Tampa Bay Buccaneers of the NFC are the only franchises to be undefeated in multiple Super Bowls, having each won two.
-Among the 12 teams who have not won a Super Bowl, the AFC's Cleveland Browns, Houston Texans, and Jacksonville Jaguars, and the NFC's Detroit Lions are the only four to have not appeared in the game.
+Among the 12 teams who have not won a Super Bowl, the NFC's Detroit Lions and the AFC's Jacksonville Jaguars, Houston Texans, and Cleveland Browns are the only four to have not appeared in the game.

 The Super Bowl is among the world's most-watched single sporting events and frequently commands the largest audience among all American broadcasts during the year.
 It is second only to the UEFA Champions League final as the most watched annual club sporting event worldwide, and the seven most-watched broadcasts in American television history are Super Bowls.
+Its halftime shows feature top artists, and headlining a Super Bowl is considered one of the highest honors in music.
 Commercial airtime during the Super Bowl broadcast is the most expensive of the year because of the high viewership, leading to companies regularly developing their most expensive advertisements for the broadcast and commercial viewership becoming an integral part of the event.
-The Super Bowl is also the second-largest event for American food consumption, behind Thanksgiving dinner.
+The Super Bowl is also the second-largest event for American food consumption, behind Thanksgiving dinner, with fans commonly purchasing beer, hot dogs, nachos, and other concessions, spending an average of $58 on food and drinks during an NFL game.